Community

 Changing General Assembly: Can It be Possible?

 The General Assembly constitutes the bond of union, community, and mission among all its congregations and governing bodies.
-(Book of Order G-13.0103) A couple weeks ago, I… Read more “Changing General Assembly: Can It be Possible?”
+(Book of Order G-13.0103) A couple weeks ago, I traveled to Indianapolis for the General Assembly Biennial Review Committee.
+Not the sexiest committee to be on, but as I soon found out, our task is certainly an…

 Covenant: Intergenerational Faith Community